nbay13/toilkit/README.md

 # TOILkit

 A set of Python commands for working with inputs to and outputs from the TOIL RNA-Seq pipeline.
 Includes additional commands for dual alignment to human and mouse genome and subsequent mouse read filtering.
-Pipeline configurations including reference files and direectory stuctures designed for use by shared workstations in the Graeber lab @ UCLA.
+Pipeline configurations including reference files and directory stuctures designed for use by shared workstations in the Graeber lab @ UCLA.

 ## Installation